 The Board of Directors is responsible for overseeing the major risks facing the Company while management is responsible for assessing and mitigating the Company's risks on a day-to-day basis.
 In addition, the Board has delegated oversight of certain categories of risk to its three standing Committees.
-The Audit Committee reviews and discusses with management significant financial and nonfinancial risk exposures and the steps management has taken to monitor, control and report such exposures.
-In performing their oversight responsibilities, the Board and Audit Committee periodically discuss with management the Company's policies with respect to risk assessment and risk management.
+The Audit Committee reviews and discusses with management significant financial and nonfinancial risk exposures and the steps management has taken to monitor, control and report such exposures, including cybersecurity risk exposure.
+In performing their oversight responsibilities, the Board and Audit Committee periodically discuss with management the Company's policies with respect to risk assessment and risk management, including the Company's material programs, policies and safeguards for information technology, cybersecurity and data security.
 The Compensation Committee oversees management of risks relating to the Company's compensation plans and programs.
 The Nominating and Corporate Governance Committee reviews and discusses with management risks related to the Company's ESG initiatives, including regarding climate change, human capital management, diversity, stakeholder relations, and health/safety, and emergency succession planning.
 The three Committees report to the Board as appropriate on matters that involve specific areas of risk that each Committee oversees.